alkhe/studio-ui/README.md

 A modernist pure CSS framework.

-Studio UI is still in an early draft phase.
+Warning: Studio UI is still in an early draft phase.

+Studio UI is an advanced grid-based CSS UI framework, providing both a minimalist yet powerful layout system.
+It relies heavily on Flexbox, which is supported by all modern browsers.

 ## Documentation